arundo/wids2019-equipment-ad/README.md

-# Applied Machine Learning for Anomaly Detection on Equipment
+# Build an Anomaly Detection Model using Deep Learning
-**Workshop presented during AMLD2019 26.01.2019 in Lausanne**
+**Workshop presented during Women in Data Science Conference 04.04.2019 in Oslo**

-Original description is available at [AMLD webpages](https://www.appliedmldays.org/workshops/applied-machine-learning-for-anomaly-detection-on-equipment).
+Original description is available at [WiDS pages](http://www.wids-oslo.org/).

 The introductory slides are available in the [slides](/slides) folder of this repository.